spencercreer/password_generator/README.md

 # password_generator
 This application generates a random password based on criteria that the user selects.

 When the user clicks the generate password button, then the user is prompted to enter a password length.
-The user then confirms the character types that the user would like included in the password.
-Once the user answers the prompts successfully, then a random password is generated based on the criteria that the user selected.
+The user then confirms the character types to include in the password.
+Once the user answers the prompts successfully, then a random password is generated based on the selected criteria.
 The password is printed to the screen.

 ## Links